-The Importance of Onboarding: Four Roles Critical to Getting New Hires Up and Running Fast
+The Importance of Onboarding: Three Supporting Roles to Set New Hires Up for Success

-There are four individual roles that can help a new hire most when they join a new company.
-Those roles include a buddy, a coach, a manager/leader, and a mentor.
+There are three supporting roles that can help a new hire get acclimated to a new company or position.
+Those roles include their leader, a buddy, and a mentor.

 Onboarding Best Practices: Step by Step

 The onboarding experience begins well before a new hire’s first day and, on average, lasts through the first three months.
 The following are key steps and best practices for leaders to ensure their new employees feel welcomed, connected, and set up for success.

 In the weeks leading up to the new employee’s start date, create a robust onboarding plan tailored to the new hire’s role, skills, and experience.
 Include clear learning goals for the first 30, 60, and 90 days on the job as well as a plan to help connect the new hire to their peers and leaders in the organization.
 Add them to appropriate recurring meetings and schedule weekly one-on-one meetings to stay closely connected to the new employee in their first few months.
 Frequent communication is the best way to keep a pulse on how things are going and where they could use some extra help.